|

 War to penetrate Soviet air defence at low-level, the Tornado is

-Since the withdrawal from service of the WE177 nuclear bomb in 1998,
+nuclear-capable, but since the withdrawal from service of the WE177 nuclear bomb in 1998,

 the Tornado strike capability has been restricted to conventional